 Meet our team!

 Have questions about the program?
-Email us at email@example.com, or, if you’re on campus, swing by the Honors House located on 1700 Illinois St.
+Email us at firstname.lastname@example.org, or, if you’re on campus, swing by the Honors House located on 1704 Illinois St. (Please note – the Honors House is undergoing repairs and is temporarily closed for visitors.
+We hope to welcome you with the start of classes in Fall 2021!)

 email@example.com | 303-273-3753 | Honors House